asimmon/Angular-Web-Starter/README.md

 This practice prevent variables to be globally visible from other source code files, and keep then in a specific scope.

-The keyword `use-script` enable script execution mode of JavaScript.
+The keyword `use strict` enable script execution mode of JavaScript.
 For exemple, an error will be triggered if an undeclared variable is used.

 ## Gulp